makersacademy/takeaway-challenge/README.md

 -----

 * Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
+* Spend an hour composing a blog post to answer the question `What is a ruby gem?
+Give an example showing how to use a ruby gem in a piece of code.
+What are some dangers to using a gem?`
 * Fork this repo
 * run the command 'bundle' in the project directory to ensure you have all the gems
 * Write a Takeaway program with the following user stories: